AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-geompropvalue"> </a>

 ### `geompropvalue`
-The value of the specified varying geometric property (defined using <geompropdef>) of the currently-bound geometry.
+The value of the specified varying geometric property (defined by a &lt;geompropdef>) of the currently-bound geometry.
 This node's type must match that of the referenced geomprop.

 |Port      |Description                                                                         |Type                                    |Default  |
 |----------|------------------------------------------------------------------------------------|----------------------------------------|---------|